A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Blockchain

-Data sharing among edge devices in the physical world can be made more secure through blockchain~\cite{yaqoob2020blockchain}.
-Nevertheless, data sharing becomes less efficient and risky as the volume of user data increases and privacy becomes more important.
+In the Metaverse, the blockchain provides decentralized management of data and knowledge resources that are important for communication and computing services.
+Blockchain-based data and knowledge sharing among edge devices in the physical and virtual worlds can be more secure and reliable~\cite{yaqoob2020blockchain}.
+Nevertheless, blockchain-based data sharing becomes less efficient and risky as the volume of user data increases and privacy becomes more important.
 Fortunately, Metaverse can be built on top of many AI models that can extract knowledge and make inferences from vast amounts of edge-aware data.
 To enable AI models to trade securely in the AI-powered IoT, the authors propose a blockchain-based peer-to-peer knowledge marketplace in~\cite{lin2019making}.
-In this marketplace, they develop a new cryptocurrency named Knowledge Coin, smart contracts, and a new consensus mechanism called proof-of-transaction (PoT) for secure and efficient knowledge management and transactions.
-One of the more efficient PoT mechanisms, which combines PoW with proof-of-stake (PoS) mechanism, provides secure knowledge-as-a-service in edge intelligence markets.
+In this marketplace, they developed a new cryptocurrency named Knowledge Coin, smart contracts, and a new consensus mechanism called proof-of-transaction (PoT), combining PoW with the proof-of-stake (PoS), for secure and efficient knowledge management and transactions.